pleasestation/Analiza.DA.BI.Practicum_projects/DATA_ANALYSIS_FINAL_PROJECT_Fast&Furious/README.md

 ## Project Overview

 **Fast and Furious** is a project focused on analyzing data for a bicycle manufacturer and retailer.
 The goal is to leverage stored data to provide strategic insights that will inform decision-making across the company's nationwide stores.
-By utilizing tools such as SQL, Excel, Tableau, and statistical analysis, the project aims to deliver comprehensive findings and actionable recommendations.
+By utilizing tools such as `SQL`, `Excel`, `Tableau`, and statistical analysis, the project aims to deliver comprehensive findings and actionable recommendations.

 ## About the Data